5 Best Websites for Learning English

 The most important thing is motivation.
 Are you really serious about learning English?

 Do you have a definite goal?
 A strong reason or desire?
 If not, you could easily lose focus, and honestly, you’re probably wasting your time.

 If you do have that drive – great!
 You’ve come to the right place!
 We’re here for success.

-We’ve looked at the leading learning programs to find the most effective ones across a variety of learning needs – as you’re probably aware, different people learn in different ways.
-There is no one correct method to learning English, and the perfect method for you is the one that gets you the best results quickly and easily.
+We’ve looked at the leading learning programs to find the most effective ones across a variety of learning needs – as you may know, different people learn in different ways.
+There is no one correct method to learning English, and the perfect method for you is the one that gets you the best results quickest and with the least stress.

 Lingoda is an online language school available throughout the 24-hour period.
 You choose and book lessons with pre-defined learning objectives according to your own personal interests and needs.

 All teachers are qualified native speakers.
 A lesson may have 5 students, or you can choose to book 1-to-1 lessons.

 The focus of the program is to get learners speaking as much as possible.